 The technology to minimize the impact of sub-tropical weather conditions on the electrical power grid exists.
 Many South Floridians agree that it is simply ludicrous to repeatedly continue to patch a substandard and antiquated power grid at great expense - still causing FPL customers great discomfort and harm in the process.
 A ten-year project to put all power lines and transformers underground would cost less in the long run and would substantially reduce and remedy the problems that threaten and plague consumers dealing with power distribution during inclement weather in South Florida.
 With predictions of increasingly difficult weather patterns in the area, many feel the time for remedies is past due and that measures must be taken now to minimize loss of life, injury and the economic impact of electrical power outages on a large scale.

 Register your Power Outage ComplaintIf you or a loved one has suffered from personal injury, you may qualify for damages or remedies that may be awarded in a possible class action lawsuit.
-Please fill in the form to the right to submit your complaint and we will have a lawyer review your Power Outage complaint.
+Please click here to fill in our form to submit your complaint and we will have a lawyer review your Power Outage complaint.

 At LawyersandSettlements.com, it is our goal to keep you informed about important legal cases and settlements.
 We are dedicated to helping you resolve your legal complaints.